Resources for Non-Profits

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated $350 billion to help small businesses and nonprofits stay afloat amid the pandemic and economic downturn.

-Visit the Alaska Small Business Development Center’s PPP section on their COVID-19 Resource Page for more information.
+Visit the Alaska Small Business Development Center’s COVID-19 Resource Page for more information.

 Loans up to $2 million for small businesses with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons).
 In addition to the loan, applicants can receive $1,000/employee for a maximum of $10,000 cash advance that does not need to be repaid, regardless of whether the applicant is approved for the loan itself.